ibm-cloud-docs/discovery-data/analyzeapi.md

   -  [Keywords](/docs/discovery-data?topic=discovery-data-nlu#nlu-keywords)
   -  [Sentiment of documents](/docs/discovery-data?topic=discovery-data-nlu#nlu-sentiment)

-For the complete list of the enrichments supported in each language, see [Language support](/docs/discovery-data?topic=discovery-data-language-support).
+For the complete list of the enrichments that are supported in each language, see [Language support](/docs/discovery-data?topic=discovery-data-language-support).

 For more information, see the {{site.data.keyword.discoveryshort}} [API reference](https://{DomainName}/apidocs/discovery-data#analyzedocument){: external}.